Hacking-Guru-098/socially/README.md

-# Socially - Social Media Influencer Management Platform
+# Socially - Social Media Influencer Management Platform (Expo)

 ## Overview

-Socially is a comprehensive social media management platform designed for content creators and influencers.
-It streamlines content creation, management, analytics, and business operations in one unified solution.
+Socially is a comprehensive social media management platform built with Expo, designed for content creators and influencers.
+It streamlines content creation, management, analytics, and business operations in one unified solution, supporting Android, iOS, and Web from a single codebase.

 ## Features